martinbjeldbak/martinbjeldbak.github.io/_posts/2012-10-15-representing-mathematical-graphs-in-ruby.markdown

 Occasionally I might need to go back to the vertex and graph classes to expand them so they can be used in different algorithms (adding color and distance for use in depth-first search, for example), and the above source code will reflect those changes since they're just symlinked do the git versions.

-If you have any comments or improvements, I'd love to hear them!
-Feel free to create a pull request on the newly created [GitHub repository](https://github.com/Fapper/RubyGraphs) I've made to keep track of my changes and additions to the project.
-It has received the _fantastic_ "RubyGraphs" name!

 ## To the future, and beyond!
 In the next post or two, I plan to use this simple abstract data structure to implement various algorithms working on graphs.
 On Github I also plan to add the algorithms I decide to implement, though haven't decided which yet… though the first post will probably be about [depth-first search](http://en.wikipedia.org/wiki/Depth-first_search)!